screx/cwl-tutorial/README.md

 ```

-##### Running the tool
+### Running the tool

-To actually run the tool we will need a cwl-implementation, for the tutorial we will use the reference implementation cwl-runner.
+Running the tool requires the use of a cwl-implementation, for the tutorial we will use the reference implementation cwl-runner.

 ```
 $ cwl-runner echo.cwl helloworld.yml